de-luca/planecha.se/README.md

 > Or Ravni.ca, whatever

-A Planechase [Eternities Map](https://magic.wizards.com/en/articles/archive/feature/eternities-map-2010-07-19) for people playing over the internet.
+A Planechase *thingy* for people playing over the internet (or not).

 **This is POC level stuff**